Starting the Gym as a Beginner. What I Wish I Knew

 And on top of that, I was restricting food because I wanted my body to look a certain way.

-However, that combination made everything harder instead of easier.
+That combination made everything harder instead of easier.

 There were phases where I was extremely disciplined, followed by phases that felt like complete failure.
 So it became this constant cycle of all or nothing.